freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 ![pre-translate existing translations](./images/crowdin/pre-translate3.png)

-When you have finished settings this, press the Pre-Translate button, and wait.
+When you have finished setting this, press the Pre-Translate button and wait.
 It will alert you once it has finished.
-It will take more or less time depending on how many untranslated strings are present in the files you have choosen.
+The time it takes depends on how many untranslated strings are in the chosen files.

 ## How to update Crowdin Glossary